Bedouins I

 instant

-Lose a city and discard 1 action cube.
+Lose your City and discard 1 action cube.
 Explore 1 province adjacent to the starting province

 ×